A Brief History of Threatened Raptors and How They Affect Climbing Access

 Actions Being Taken

-Monitoring has been pursued independently by Adam Baylor, formerly of the Mazamas, who has readily shared this information with Heath.
-He has also secured funding for other park projects, none of which have been initiated due to lack of park cooperation.
-During his observations, he witnessed two separate instances of climbers on the south face despite the closure.
+Monitoring has been pursued independently by volunteers.
+Volunteers have also secured funding for other park projects, none of which have been initiated due to lack of park cooperation.
+During these observations, two separate instances of climbers on the south face were seen, despite the closure.
 The first group climbed the route Free For All which comes to within 100’ directly below the nest, and the second climbed the Southeast Corner, which comes to within 250’ horizontally of it.
 The birds showed no apparent signs of defensiveness in either case.
 In addition, the Washington State Park Planner, Randy Kline, has expressed an interest in experimenting with new closure boundaries based on observable climber-falcon interactions in order to expand public access.
 He has worked previously with climber groups on falcon closures at Index, where the Washington Climbers Coalition has documented their presence and posted signs accordingly.
 Unfortunately, Randy’s enthusiasm has not warmed Heath to the idea, and we are likely to see the exact same closure again come February 1st, 2019.

 Based on past observations at Beacon Rock, effective policy implementation at Smith Rock and elsewhere, as well as the latest wildlife biologists’ research on falcon behavior, it is reasonable to conclude that the current closure is excessive both in temporal and physical extent.
 However, peregrines are a particularly temperamental species, and it does take them a while to adapt to changes.
 That is why we at PACC believe that a conservative approach to reconsidering the closure boundaries would best.
 A proposed two-phase approach could be implemented over the course of as many seasons as deemed necessary by state park wildlife biologists working in tandem with relevant climber groups.